Khan/genqlient/docs/operations.md

 ### Type names

 genqlient generates quite verbose type names in many cases.
-(In short, this is because the same `User` GraphQL type must map to different Go types depending which fields are requested; see the FAQ for [more](faq.md#why-does-genqlient-generate-such-complicated-type-names-).
+(In short, this is because the same `User` GraphQL type must map to different Go types depending on which fields are requested; see the FAQ for [more](faq.md#why-does-genqlient-generate-such-complicated-type-names-).

 For example, in the following query there are two different user structs.
 ```graphql